X-lab2017/OSSDevGov2021/software_engineering_at_google/chapter13/Test_Doubles_en.md

 # CHAPTER 13 Test Doubles

 Unit tests are a critical tool for keeping developers productive and reducing defects in code.
-Although they can be easy to write for simple code, writing them becomes diffi‐ cult as code becomes more complex.
+Although they can be easy to write for simple code, writing them becomes difficult as code becomes more complex.

 For example, imagine trying to write a test for a function that sends a request to an external server and then stores the response in a database.
 Writing a handful of tests might be doable with some effort.
 But if you need to write hundreds or thousands of tests like this, your test suite will likely take hours to run, and could become flaky due to issues like random network failures or tests overwriting one another’s data.

 Test doubles come in handy in such cases.
 A test double is an object or function that can stand in for a real implementation in a test, similar to how a stunt double can stand in for an actor in a movie.
 The use of test doubles is often referred to as mock‐ing, but we avoid that term in this chapter because, as we’ll see, that term is also used to refer to more specific aspects of test doubles.